Expatria-Technologies/Flexi-HAL/README.md

 16) GRBLHAL Ethernet Websockets or Telnet communication options with uFlexiNET module.
 17) GRBLHAL SD card G-Code streaming and macro/subroutine storage (including looping and conditional execution) with uFelxiNET module.

-Optimized GRBLHAL driver is located here:
+Pre-compiled GRBLHAL binaries from are located here:
 https://github.com/Expatria-Technologies/STM32F4xx/releases

 Source code for the customized Remora component to run in LinuxCNC is located here: